 O’Sullivan said: “He played well and I didn’t put up much of a fight, I was lucky to get a frame.
 I was outplayed.”

-Ronnie’s defence came to an end in the Semi Finals yesterday with a very poor performance and it’s legitimate to ask one-self how much the foul incident in the QF match did affect his state of mind.
+Ronnie’s defense came to an end in the Semi-Finals yesterday with very poor performance and it’s legitimate to ask one-self how much the foul incident in the QF match did affect his state of mind.
 Since working with Steve Peters Ronnie has been able to manage his emotions far better but that does not mean he’s immune to them and all reports I got stated that he was really mortified after what happened.

 That said Mark Davis played extremely well, as he had all week.
 We shouldn’t forget that he had beaten John Higgins and Neil Robertson to come to that stage.
 He might well have won this match even if Ronnie had not been as out of sorts as he obviously was.
 It’s sad that Ronnie’s run had to end this way, not the fact that he lost – that’s sport – but how he lost, and the circumstances around the match.

-As you can hear, in the aftermatch, Neil Foulds did question Ronnie’s decision to tinker with his game, and his sighting.
+As you can hear, in the after-match, Neil Foulds did question Ronnie’s decision to tinker with his game, and his sighting.
 I tend to agree with him.
-Of course, it’s only commandable that even after so many years and so many titles, Ronnie still wants to improve.
+Of course, it’s only commendable that even after so many years and so many titles, Ronnie still wants to improve.
 But there is also a risk that it could destroy his game too.
-I hope he sits back, discusses it with people who have been at his side for a long time and, maybe, reconsiders.
-I’m not convinced sightright is working for him (which does not mean it doesn’t work for others, it clearly did for Willo, but everyone is different)
+I hope he sits back, discusses it with people who have been at his side for a long time, and, maybe, reconsiders.
+I’m not convinced Sightright is working for him (which does not mean it doesn’t work for others, it clearly did for Willo, but everyone is different)

 I have met Mark Davis many times on the tour, and at SWSA, and he really is a lovely man.
 I will be supporting him today.
 After 27 years of hard graft as a pro, this is his first final, close to his home, with his family watching.
 It would be fantastic – and totally deserved – for him to lift the trophy tonight.